-- Container Hosts - RHEL, RHEL CoreOS, and RHEL Atomic
+- Container Hosts - RHEL and RHEL CoreOS

-- Container Images - based on Red Hat Enterprise Linux or Red Hat Universal Base Image (UBI), Red Hat provides three main options (minimal, standard, multi-service) as well as full applications and layered products built on these base images.
+- Container Images - based on Red Hat Enterprise Linux or Red Hat Universal Base Image (UBI), Red Hat provides four main options (standard, micro, minimal, multi-service) as well as full applications and layered products built on these base images.

 The underlying technology can be thought of as layers in an integrated and tested software stack.
 The level of support is determined by the underlying components used in each layer of the stack.
 Following these guidelines will ensure that customers have a supportable container environment - including orchestration, hosts, and images.
 By engineering, testing, delivering and supporting a complete stack, Red Hat ensures our customers can use this technology with confidence throughout the committed product life cycle.